-If you don’t know the best employers, do some research to identify them.
+If you do not know the best employers, research to identify them.
 Ask friends, colleagues, your network.
 Study the local newspapers and online news sources.

-In over 20 years of studying and observing the process of using the Internet to find a job, I’ve seen that sending out massive quantities of resumes, in response to job postings or, worse, using a resume distribution service, does not work.
-It may feel productive, but it’s not - with very few exceptions.
+In over 20 years of studying and observing the process of using the Internet to find a job, I have seen that sending out massive quantities of resumes, in response to job postings or, worse, using a resume distribution service, does not work.
+It may feel productive, but it is not -- with very few exceptions.

-As "they" say, "what goes around, comes around," and paying forward to help others really does seem to payoff.
+As another old saying goes, "What goes around, comes around," and helping others really does seem to pay off directly and indirectly.
 Help others for that reason, if for no other.

-Sadly, being polite and using good personal etiquette will help you stand out from the crowd of unknowing or thoughtless people.
-A thank you note sent to anyone you interview with (including the HR person as well as the hiring manager and any other staff members you met with) will be an important differentiator.
+Sadly, being polite and professional will help you stand out from the crowd of unknowing or thoughtless people.
+A thank you email sent to anyone you interview with (including the HR person as well as the hiring manager and any other staff members you met with) will be an important differentiator.

-And, strangely, one of the most effective thank you notes you can send is a thank you note after you've received the thanks-but-no-thanks rejection letter.
-I wrote an article about that, Turning Rejection into Opportunity in 2004 (most recent update is 2017), and it seems even more true today.
+And, strangely, one of the most effective thank-you notes you can send is a thank-you note after you've received the thanks-but-no-thanks rejection letter.
+I wrote an article about that, Turning Rejection into Opportunity, in 2004 (most recent update is 2020), and it is even more true today.